Best Organic Prenatal Vitamin Guide

 Klaire Labs Prenatal & Nursing Formula

-Klaire’s prenatal checks all the boxes to be included in our Best Stuff category, except that only healthcare providers are able to access their COA.
+Klaire’s prenatal checks all the boxes to be included in our Best Stuff category, except that only healthcare providers can access their COA.
 If they decide to send me one, I am happy to move them up!

 Zahler Prenatal + DHA